 29. Most non-Keynesian economists teach that Federal deficits don’t matter today, although deficits will matter eventually – somewhere, over the rainbow, way up high.

-30. Most economists believe that economic growth will enable all Federal debts to be rolled over at relatively
+30. Most economists believe that economic growth will enable all Federal debts to be rolled over at relatively low interest rates.

-policies can sustain economic growth most of the time.
+31. Most economists believe that central bank policies can sustain economic growth most of the time.